yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Golden Bridge      | Recently Appeared             |
 | **20**  | Crystal Spire      | Resplendent with Dead Things  |

+### Add Terrain

+- Draw wide curves around clumps of 2-4 POIs, dividing the map into multiple "bands" of terrain.
+- Refer to the terrain results you rolled earlier, noting a different terrain type for each band.

 ### Paths

 **Paths** act as geographic connectors on the map, ranging from well-traveled roads to rough wilderness routes.
 Paths should provide compelling choices between POIs, who must weigh factors such as safety, speed, and travel difficulty.